 Table 11: Panel Configuration Icons Name Icon Description/Function Window Position Located in the upper right region of some windows.
 Click the icon to choose an option: Floating - window floats over other windows; right-click title bar to reselect dockable.
 Dockable - default window position; window is "locked" in place.
 Auto Hide - window is hidden when cursor is moved and "tab" displays as window placeholder; point to window "tab" to redisplay (Window Tab is explained below.)
-Auto-Hide 7 Shortcut to hide a window.
+Auto-Hide 4 Shortcut to hide a window.
 Click to hide window.
-Icon changes to (insert window autohide if window is hidden.
+Icon changes to (insert window autohide if window is hidden.)
 Click to unhide and dock window.
 Window "Tab" Tab Displays if window is hidden; available for specific windows only.
 Note: "Tab" name is specific to the hidden window.
 Point to "Tab" to display window.
 Point or click in another window to hide.
-Example of Zone tab: Style Alarm Silence Latching Local Output Pattern Style Loop Addition Local Output Pattern Style Loop Addition Local Output Pattern Style Loop Addition PPVR Supply Built-in SLC Built-in SLC Expand / Collapse • Available in Zones and Points windows only.
+Example of Zone tab: Style Alarm Silence Latching Local Output Pattern Screen PVR Supply Alarm 1 V Constant Such Built-in SLC Expand / Collapse • Available in Zones and Points windows only.
 Click the plus sign to expand.
 Click the minus sign to collapse.
 Example of expand/collapse icons in Points window: Points Loop Addr Name Functi PWR Supply 1 NAC 1 Conv I Main Building PWR Supply 2 NAC 2 Conv I